-Tet Nguyen Dan (Tet for shorten) or Lunar New Year in English is the most important holiday in Vietnam.
-Tet is the Vietnamese New Year which marks the arrival of spring based on the Lunar calendar, a lunisolar calendar. ’Tet Nguyen Dan’ is mean the Feast of the very First Morning.
+Tet Nguyen Dan (Tet for shortening) or Lunar New Year in English is the most important holiday in Vietnam.
+Tet is the Vietnamese New Year which marks the arrival of spring based on the Lunar calendar, a lunisolar calendar. ’Tet Nguyen Dan’ means the Feast of the very First Morning.

 What is Tet Holiday?

 Tet is from the first day of the first month in the Lunar calendar (it’s around late January or early February) until at least the third day.
 There have a lot of Vietnamese people preparing for Tet by cooking traditional foods and cleaning their house.
 There is a myriad of customs practiced during the Tet holiday such as visiting the relatives’ or friends’ house on the first day of the new year, in Vietnamese we call Xông Nhà, visiting ancestral worship, wishing New Year’s greetings, giving the lucky money to children and elderly people and it’s even a good opportunity to open a shop.
 Tet is a family reunion when people go back after a long time working far from home.

 During Tet, people first visit temples to pray for luck for the whole new year, forgetting the troubles of the past year and hoping for a better upcoming year, then visit the relatives for wishing them the best of luck.
 Like other Asian countries, Vietnamese people believe that red and yellow are two-lucky color which will bring good fortune, that also why these colors can be seen everywhere in Tet.
 Asian people consider what they do on the dawn of Tet will determine their fate for the whole year, thus people always smile and behave as nice as they can with the hope for a better year.